Table of Contents

 A lightbox on the hand is designed specifically to create consistent lighting conditions for product photography.
 Lightboxes take the guesswork out of photography.
 Although there are many lightboxes out in the market at varying price points, very few will actually work with gemstones.

-A simple triple or phone stand can be used as stabilisers for smartphone gemstone photography.
-They can be easily purchased from Amazon or eBay for rather cheaply.
+A simple tripod or phone stand can be used as a stabilizer for smartphone gemstone photography.
+They can be easily purchased from Amazon or eBay rather cheaply.
 We recommend using a compact, adjustable phone stand that can be taken with you wherever you go.

-And there we have it!
-How to photograph gemstones using a smartphone made easy.
+And there you have it!
+How to photograph gemstones using a smartphone made easy!
 The next how-to guide in this gemstone photography series will be on how to capture 360-degree gemstone videos.
 Stay tuned!